Monday, September 23

 There are countless kinds of zooplankton!
 We’ve decided to talk about an in-office favorite: the rotifer.
 The best way to envision a rotifer is as an itty-bitty lake Roomba.
 Rotifers swim around at high speed using their tail (or tails) as a paddle and their mouth as a vacuum, hoovering up algae and tiny protozoa as they go along their busy microscopic lives.

 Anything that moves and can be seen with the naked eye consumes other organisms, too.
 This group of consumers is likely the most well-known group, as it contains everything from smallmouth bass to crawfish and even to mussels (but more on them later).
 Big consumers are often specialized in how and what they eat, with some having large mouths to easily scoop up small fish and others with down-facing jaws used for sucking up meals of algae and invertebrates.

 This group is diverse and pretty hard to find.
 They do the dirty work of converting feces, dead organisms and other detritus into energy and nutrition for themselves and those that eat them.
 Although these little creatures often go unnoticed, they are always there, doing the job we’re so glad we don’t have to do.

 Every level of a lake’s ecosystem does a unique and important job in protecting and prolonging native species and the habitats they live in.
 There’s a direct benefit for us, too: When the lakes are healthy, so are property values, family memories, local businesses, farms and more.

 But what happens when that system is interrupted by a species that disrupts the natural balance?
-Cyanobacteria and zebra mussels are two notorious local offenders.
-More on them later!
+Cyanobacteria and zebra mussels are two notorious local offenders!
 For now, sign up for the Lilly Center’s monthly e-newsletter to receive relevant, locally sourced lake science news from the research team.